qteatime/kate/docs/source/user/manual/intro/emulator.rst

 resolution (e.g.: 1600x900 pixels) but also have some sort of physical input device connected, such as a keyboard or a gamepad.

-In TV mode you can choose between 800x480 and 1200x720 as the emulator screen resolution.
+In TV mode you can choose between native 800x480 or upscaled 1200x720 (1.5x) and 1600x960 (2x) as the emulator screen resolution.
 Your device's screen resolution will need to be at least 60 pixels larger than that horizontally and vertically in order to fit the emulator UI comfortably.